-Programs are of varying lengths and credits, and include certificates, master's degrees, courses leading to a Doctor of Education (EdD), an online alternative teacher licensure program, and EDU, a fee-for-service, noncredit-based professional learning division.
+Programs are of varying lengths and credits, and include certificates, master's degrees, courses leading to a Doctor of Education (EdD), an online alternative teacher licensure program, and noncredit-based professional learning.
 Depending on the program, CPE credit transfers toward district and Colorado Department of Education (CDE) requirements for re-licensure, salary increase, and/or career advancement, as well as CDE endorsements and university degree programs.